8 Wille Cottages and energy-saving:

 And here's a recipe for laundry powder:

-Equal amounts washing soda and borax substitute with some (not too much) finely-grated/powdered soap
+Equal amounts washing soda and borax substitute with some (not too many) soap-flakes

 (2 tbs per load)

-- Or mix equal amounts of borax substitute and washing soda in a jar; for a wash, put 2 tablespoons of the mix into the powder drawer, and pour in a tablespoon of Dri-Pak liquid soap
+Or as a simple alternative, mix equal amounts of borax substitute and washing soda in a jar; for a wash, put 2 tablespoons of the mix into the powder drawer, and pour in a tablespoon of Dri-Pak liquid soap

 Notes about soap: